IBM-Cloud/docs/troubleshoot/ts_apps.md

 You can either increase the memory quota of your account, or reduce the memory that your apps use.
 {: tsResolve}

   * To increase the memory quota of your account, convert your trial account to a pay account.
-For information about how to convert your trial account to a pay account, see [Pay accounts](/docs/pricing/index.html#pay-accounts){: new_window}.
+For information about how to convert your trial account to a pay account, see [Pay accounts](/docs/pricing/index.html#pay-accounts).
   * To reduce the memory that your apps use, use either the {{site.data.keyword.Bluemix_notm}} console or the cf command line interface.
     If you use the {{site.data.keyword.Bluemix_notm}} console, complete the following steps:
 	  1. On the {{site.data.keyword.Bluemix_notm}} Dashboard, select your application.
 The app details page opens.